jcai849/jcai849.github.io/docs/life-prereq.md

 [Minecraft](https://minecraft.fandom.com/wiki/Minecraft_Wiki) -- indisputibly the greatest video game of all time, as well as best-selling --  has as one of it's core mechanics the construction of tools, items and structures from scratch.
 Beyond the Minecraft clones, [Little Alchemy](http://littlealchemy.com/) is another unique game of combining raw ingredients to compose others, building, again, from scratch.

+To the economically minded, a greater case for the "from-scratch" philosphy is given in the microeconomic concept of [vertical integration](https://en.wikipedia.org/wiki/Vertical_integration).
+While not always appropriate, it is in many cases advantageous to vertically integrate - my argument is that actual communities gain in nearly every respect when vertically integrating themselves with their subsistence.
+A fun example of commercial vertical integration, which I had only recently learned, is that of [Rolex, as presented by Forbes](https://www.forbes.com/sites/arieladams/2013/12/05/inside-rolex-understanding-the-worlds-most-impressive-watch-maker/), who own suprisingly many components leading to manufacture of their watches.

 My vision of a "from-scratch" way of living is given by a listing of prerequisites.
 In this, I demand more than [a life just-worth living](https://plato.stanford.edu/entries/repugnant-conclusion/) - like Glaucon, I insist on sweets.
 Everything has it's requirements however, and this insistence on sweets must be tempered with the aversion to take a society away from self-sufficiency and into over-complexity.